-Overal Il comments & scores will be tabulated and presented to the clinic cal instr uctor in type-wi ritten fo · ·m in order Studer nt's signature (optional) Da te (requii red) MENTS: MENTS: 10. .
-Clinical instructor/Clinical Preceptor 1 is approachabl when the students have questions/concerns. e 5 4 3 2 1 N/A 9.
+Studer nt's signature (optional) (requir red) COIVIIV MENTS COM MENTS: 10 .
+Clinical instructor/Clinical Preceptor 1 is approachable when the students have questions/concerns.
+5 4 3 2 1 N/A 9.
 Clinical instructor/Clinical Preceptor 1 supports the radiology program and clinical setting policies.
 5 4 3 2 1 N/A 8.
 Clinical instructor/Clinical Preceptor 1 treat all students fairly and impartially.
 5 4 3 2 1 N/A 7.
 Clinical instructor/Clinical Preceptor 1 encourages students to think and solve clinical problems.
 5 4 3 2 1 N/A 6.
 Clinical instructor/Clinical Preceptor 1 is effective role model for students.
-5 4 3 2 1 N/A 5.
-Clinical instructor/Clinical Preceptor 1 is readily available to assist students when scheduled at the sit te.
+4 3 2 1 N/A 5.
+Clinical instructor/Clinical Preceptor 1 is readily available to assist students when scheduled at the site.
 5 4 3 2 1 N/A 4.
 Clinical instructor/Clinical Preceptor 1 is consistent In his/her evaluation of student performances.
 5 4 3 2 1 N/A to keep your response anonymous.